 because of ”the cumulative impact of many generations of diminished opportunity, discrimination & barriers that have impeded progress.“ Gore cited statistics that, on average, the wealth of African American families is just 11% that of the average white

 family; for Latinos the figure is 10%.
 As a result, he said, many bright young Latinos or African Americans with good entrepreneurial ideas can’t rely on relatives to help finance a first business, and thus abandon their dreams.
 “We’re missing out in

 America, because when a young entrepreneur has a good idea, that individual is going to create more jobs in the community, more wealth in the community, more investment by the people who live in the community in the future of that community,” Gore said.

 Source: Elizabeth Shogren, N.Y.
-Times Staff Writer
+Times Staff Writer on 2000 election

 , Apr 16, 2000

 GORE [to Bradley]: We have moved seven million people from welfare to work, cutting the rolls in half.
 You voted against it in the US Senate.
 And I’m wondering why.